The Abominable Snowman (film): Plot

-Friend now hatches a plan to trap a live Yeti by having a steel net rigged to the ceiling of a cave, with Shelley waiting, as bait, to spring the trap.
-Friend has given him a rifle, but unbeknownst to Shelley, it's loaded with rounds that do not fire.
-A Yeti does show up, ostensibly to retrieve its fallen comrade's body, and as it tangles with the net, Shelley tries firing the rifle, but dies of acute terror.
+Friend hatches a plan to trap a live Yeti by having a steel net rigged to the ceiling of a cave, with Shelley waiting, as bait, to spring the trap.
+Rollason is against the plan, but Shelley is keen to do it, believing the Yeti know that it was he who killed the first one, and that they will now come after him, so it is better to act first.
+Friend has given him a rifle, but unbeknownst to Shelley, it is loaded with blanks.
+A Yeti does show up and as it tangles with the net, Shelley fires at it.
+Coming out of their hiding place nearby, Friend and Rollason find him dead, and Rollason discovers the rifle was loaded with blanks.
+Friend says that he knew Shelley would panic and fire the rifle, and didn't want another dead creature.
+He says that the Yeti murdered Shelley, but Rollason points out that there are no marks on the body; he believes that the Yeti came only to retrieve their fallen comrade's body, and says that it was Shelley's intense fear, exacerbated by the rifle not firing, that caused him to have a heart attack and die, in which case Friend is responsible for his death.

-Friend finally decides to cut his losses and leave with the body of the dead Yeti.
+Friend, finally, decides to cut his losses and leave with the body of the dead Yeti.
 However, the Yeti telepathically plant thoughts in Rollason's mind, and then make Friend hear the dead Shelley's voice calling for help.
 Friend rushes outside, firing his gun and dies in a crushing avalanche that he caused.

 Rollason takes refuge in the cave and watches in amazement as two Yeti arrive to take away the body of their fallen compatriot.
 He realizes the Yeti are an intelligent species biding their time to claim the Earth for themselves after humanity has destroyed itself.

 The rescue party finds Rollason outside a halfway-point hut, where the Yeti have actually brought him.
-At the monastery Rollason asserts to the Lama that "What I was searching for, does not exist."
+At the monastery, Rollason asserts to the Lama that "What I was searching for, does not exist."